KengLL/KengLL.github.io/_projects/5_hkn_portal.md

 2. Optimized frontend performance with Svelte’s minimal reactivity model, ensuring smooth interactions.
 3. Designed a more direct communication channel and implemented tools to track progress and feedback.

-**Image Slot**: Add a diagram illustrating the communication workflow or architecture.

 ---